Phil Hester (comics): Early life

 Phil Hester is an alumnus of the University of Iowa.
-He is originally from North English, Iowa.

 Career

 Hester's pencilling credits include Swamp Thing, Brave New World, Flinch, Ultimate Marvel Team-Up, Clerks: The Lost Scene, The Crow: Waking Nightmares, The Wretch (nominated for the 1997 Eisner Award for Best New Series), Aliens: Purge, and Green Arrow.

 During his run on Green Arrow, he created the characters Mia Dearden and Onomatopoeia with writer Kevin Smith as well as Constantine Drakon with writer Judd Winick.

 Hester co-created Uncle Slam and Firedog with his Green Arrow collaborator, artist Ande Parks.
 He also created El Diablo, a new character (with a common name in DC Comics) who debuted in an eponymous limited series.
-His last comic 13 Steps will adapted in a Comedy Horror film.
+His last comic 13 Steps was adapted in a Comedy Horror film.

 Hester is currently writing the new adventures of Golden Age hero The Black Terror for Dynamite Entertainment, based on plot ideas by Alex Ross, as part of the Project Superpowers Universe.

 He also wrote DC's Wonder Woman, based on the notes and outline by J. Michael Straczynski, after Straczynski left the title.

 In December 2020 he was announced as the new artist on Superman, alongside writer Phillip Kennedy Johnson.

-Known for his extensive collection of original comic art, he is the originator of the Hester Paradox.
-Wherein the a collection is so large that it is prohibitively expensive to insure and yet is too valuable not to insure.
+Known for his extensive collection of original comic art, he is the originator of the "Hester paradox", wherein a collection is so large that it is prohibitively expensive to insure and yet is too valuable not to insure.